 - Prosecution of claims on behalf of several hospitals regarding entitlement to proceeds of demutualization of their medical malpractice insurer

 - Defense of public relations firm and founder against AAA arbitration claims by former shareholder challenging contractual buy-out price and charging shareholder oppression

 - Counsel to Mexican retail chain regarding litigation strategies relevant to negotiating buy-out of U.S. joint venture partner

 - Expert witness testimony on New York contract law in a CAMCA arbitration in Mexico City arising out of the sale of an industrial company

 Before Fox Rothschild

-Mitchell began his legal career in the litigation group of an international law firm based in New York before starting his own firm that focused on securities and class action litigation.
+Mitch began his litigation career with an international law firm based in New York before starting his own firm that focused on securities and class action litigation.

-From 1996 to 2002, he served as the head of bank supervision for the regulator of the Federal Home Loan Banks, which provide wholesale banking services to 8,000 banks and thrifts to support residential mortgage lending.
+From 1996 to 2002, he served as the head of bank supervision for the regulator of the Federal Home Loan Banks, which provide wholesale loans to several thousand banks to support residential mortgage lending.
 His government experience provided a broad perspective on financial, risk control and housing policy matters.
 After his government service, he returned to private practice in New York before joining Fox Rothschild.

 Beyond Fox Rothschild

 Mitch has been interviewed by media outlets, including Fortune.
 He currently serves on the Council on Judicial Administration of the New York City Bar Association, and previously served on its Banking Law and State Courts of Superior Jurisdiction committees.
 He is also active in alumni fundraising for Amherst College.